Here are some Everglades tips to help you plan your adventure as well as some of your most frequently asked questions:

 And of course you find them all over the Anhinga Trail as well.

-And not far at the Big Cypress Preserve, the first stop if you are coming from Miami is the Oasis Visitor Center, which is the preserve's alligator grand central.
+And not far at the Big Cypress Preserve, the first stop if you are coming from Miami is the Oasis Visitor Center, which is the preserve's alligator grand central (and it's FREE!)
 They hang out by the boardwalk running along the canal, this is a great place to spend some time and take in all the action below:

 For now, if you wish to stay within the park, the only options available are the campgrounds.